chris-owen/markdown-cv/index.md

 Hinchliff, C.,…**C.L.
 Owen** et al., 2015.
 Synthesis of phylogeny and taxonomy for a comprehensive tree of life. *Proceedings of the National Academy of Sciences* 112(41): 12764-12769.

 `2015`
 Ellis, E., D.C.
 Marshall, K.B.R.
 Hill, **C.L.
-Owen, P. Kamp, C. Simon, 2015.
+Owen**, P. Kamp, C. Simon, 2015.
 Phylogeography of six North Island, New Zealand cicadas and their relationships to multiple biogeographic boundaries suggests a re-evaluation of the Taupo Line. *Journal of Biogeography* 42: 1761-1775.

 `2015`
 Ruiz-Arce, R., **C.L.
 Owen**, D.B.
 Thomas, N.B.
 Barr, B.A.
 McPheron, 2015.
 Phylogeographic structure in Anastrepha ludens populations inferred with mtDNA sequencing. *Journal of Economic Entomology* 108(3): 1324-1336.